We work with more than 300 partners to bring you better travel deals

 The best times to visit Nanjing are in April and May or September and October.
 During these months, Nanjing enjoys a mild climate away from the scorching temperatures of July and August – when the metropolis is nicknamed the ‘Furnace City’.
 Avoid visiting Nanjing between May 1st-3rd and October 1st-7th, as these are Chinese national holidays and many Chinese visitors will be travelling to the city, which is a very popular destination amongst locals and foreigners alike.
 If you choose to travel at another time of the year, check the dates for the Chinese Spring Festival that falls in January or February.
 By avoiding the city’s busiest times, you will avoid paying a premium and stand a chance of finding better deals on cheap flights.

-When is the best time to book flights to Nanjing?
+When is the best time to book a flight to Nanjing?

 Which day is cheapest to fly to Nanjing?